 Gifting property can be a way for one person to shift paying tax on gain, but this does not mean that the gain escapes tax free.
 Under § 1015, a donor may transfer property to a donee, and if there is built in gain with the property, then the done will take a basis in the property equivalent to that of the donor.
 Note, simply transferring the property through a gift transaction does not trigger gain recognition.
 Section 1015 simply sets up the basis requirements for gift transactions.
+This article has been drafted by John McGuire a Denver tax attorney at The McGuire Law Firm to discuss tax matters related to gifting.

 However, the basis is a little trickier when it comes to property with loss.
 When the donor has a basis in property greater than the fair market value and chooses to transfer it as a gift, the donee does not simply take the donor’s basis.
 This is a situation where there is built in loss at the time of transfer.
 In other words, in the case where the donor has a basis higher than the actual value at the time of gift, there are more basis concerns that must be taken into account upon the next disposition.